dingqing/web-frame/README.md

 # e-php
-A Faster Lightweight Full-Stack PHP Framework
+A Faster Lightweight Full-Stack PHP Framework.

 <p align="center"> <a href="./README-CN.md">中文版</a>　<p>

+For a PHP framework.
 General process as follows:
 ```
 Entry file ----> Register autoload function
            ----> Register error(and exception) function